Zilliqa/zilliqa-rosetta/README.md

 ```

 The construction API test would continue until the funds of the created accounts are emptied.
 You may halt the test at any time.

+License
+This project is available open source under the terms of the [GNU Lesser General Public License 3.0](LICENSE.md).

+© 2020 Coinbase